Sudan (rhinoceros): Capture in Africa

-A group of six northern white rhinoceros, including the two-year-old Sudan, were captured in Shambe, South Sudan by animal trappers employed by Chipperfield's Circus in February 1975 working under agreement with Josef Vágner, the then-director of the Dvůr Králové Zoo in Czechoslovakia (now the Czech Republic).
+A group of six northern white rhinoceros, including the two-year-old Sudan, were captured in Shambe, South Sudan by animal trappers employed by Chipperfield's Circus in February 1975 working under an agreement with Josef Vágner, the then-director of the Dvůr Králové Zoo in Czechoslovakia (now the Czech Republic).
 The captured group comprised two males (Sudan and Saut) and four females (Nola, Nuri, Nadi and Nesari).

 The number of northern white rhinos was already considered to be only around 700 animals in the wild.
 For many environmentalists, leaving the animals in nature was the only acceptable way of preserving the already rare subspecies.
 The Dvůr Králové Zoo and their Chipperfield partners were then criticized for the capture.
 The zoo was specializing in African fauna and already had the largest collection outside of Africa.

 Life in the Czech Republic

 In 1975 the group, including Sudan, was shipped to the Dvůr Králové Zoo for their northern white rhinoceros display.
 The zoo was the only one in the world where northern white rhinos had successfully given birth, with the last calf being born in 2000.

 Two years later they were joined by Nasima, who originated from Uganda but came from Knowsley Safari Park near Prescot, England, and Saut was later lent to San Diego Zoo in the United States.